zimfw/zimfw/modules/history-substring-search/README.md

 History-Substring-Search
 ========================

-Allows for fish-shell-like searching of history with UP and DOWN.
+Allows for fish shell-like searching of history with UP and DOWN.

 The options set explicitly by init.zsh are the default options, and are only set for consistancy.